 - Development Environment Oracle Application Server Web Services allows application developers to implement Web Services using J2EE components.
 In addition, you can use Java Classes or PL/SQL Stored Procedures to implement Web Services.
-Web Services inherit all the runtime and lifecycle management elements of J2EE Applications. - Development Tools and Wizards Oracle Application Server Web Services Developers can use the same set of command line utilities to create, package, and deploy Web Services as other Oracle Application Server Containers for J2EE (OC4J) applications.
-In addition Oracle Application Server Web Services provides the Web Service HTML/XML Streams Processing Wizard that assists developers in creating an EJB whose methods access and process XML or HTML streams. - Automatically Generating WSDL Oracle Application Server Web Services can generate WSDL and client-side proxy stubs.
+Web Services inherit all the runtime and lifecycle management elements of J2EE Applications. - Development Tools and Wizards Oracle Application Server Web Services Developers can use the same set of command line utilities to create, package, and deploy Web Services as other Oracle Application Server Containers for J2EE (OC4J) applications. - Automatically Generating WSDL Oracle Application Server Web Services can generate WSDL and client-side proxy stubs.
 This generation occurs when the Web Service is assembled using the WebServices Assembly tool or alternatively, for a deployed Web Service, the first time the WSDL or the client-side proxy stubs are requested (after the first request, the previously generated WSDL or client-side proxy stubs are sent when requested). - Registration, Publishing, and Discovery Oracle Application Server Web Services provides a standards-compliant UDDI registry where Web Services can be published and discovered.
 The Oracle UDDI registry supports both a private and public UDDI registry and can also synchronize information with other UDDI nodes.